NazarAbbas12/pakistan-data-jobs-analysis/README.md

 ## 🙏 Acknowledgements

 Inspired by **Luke Barousse’s Python for Data Analysts course**.
-Some code patterns were adapted, but the **dataset, analysis, and insights (focused on Pakistan)** are my own.
+Some code patterns were adapted, but the **analysis, and insights (focused on Pakistan)** are my own.

 ---